inkscope/inkscope-ansible/README.md

 Work in progress:
-- tested on ubuntu 16.04
+- tested on ubuntu 16.04: use inkscope_ubuntu.yaml
 - testing on centos